Natalia798/weather-forecast-app-np/README.md

 ## 🤝 **Acknowledgments**

 This project was developed as part of my learning journey at **IT School**, helping me strengthen my skills in web development and API integration.

+## 🌟 Explore More Projects

+Here are some of my other projects:

+- [Ovella](https://github.com/Natalia798/ovella) - Personalized meal planner based on menstrual cycle phases.
+- [News App](https://github.com/Natalia798/news-app) - A React-based app for browsing and saving favorite news articles.
+- [ITSchool Clone](https://github.com/Natalia798/website-clone-np) - A basic HTML/CSS clone of the ITSchool website.